-A privately owned and operated blockchain where a consortium shares information not readily available to the public, while relying on the immutable and transparent properties of the blockchain.
+A privately owned and operated blockchain where a consortium shares information not readily available to the public, while relying on the immutable and transparent properties of the chain.

 Consortium blockchains can be considered an intermediate step between public and private blockchains.